justinmdougherty/TF_CMapp/H10CM/Reference/ANALYTICS_RBAC_IMPLEMENTATION.md

 # Analytics Dashboard RBAC Implementation Summary

 ## Overview
-Successfully implemented Role-Based Access Control (RBAC) for the Analytics Dashboard in the TF_CMapp production management system.
+Successfully implemented Role-Based Access Control (RBAC) for the Analytics Dashboard in the H10CM production management system.
 The Analytics Dashboard is now accessible only to users with Admin or Project Manager roles.

 ## Implementation Details